 Description

-EXTERIOR: the kiosk has three glazed sides, including a door, and a solid rear side.
-The glazed sides each have eight horizontal strips of glass with narrow margin lights to either side.
-The Soane-inspired domed roof sits atop the four arched sides, each of which has a crown in relief above a glazed panel bearing the word 'TELEPHONE'.
-It is painted red.
+The K6 Telephone Kiosk is a Grade II listed structure designed by Sir Giles Gilbert Scott and produced by various contractors.
+Made of cast iron and glass, it has a square plan.
+The exterior features three glazed sides, including a door, with a solid rear side.
+Each glazed side has eight horizontal strips of glass with narrow margin lights on either side.
+Atop the kiosk is a Soane-inspired domed roof, which sits above four arched sides, each adorned with a crown in relief above a glazed panel that displays the word 'TELEPHONE'.
+The kiosk is painted red.

-REASONS FOR DESIGNATION DECISION: This K6 telephone kiosk is designated at Grade II for the following principal reasons: * It is an iconic example of industrial design, showing Sir Giles Gilbert Scott's adaptation of neoclassical forms for a modern technological function; * It is a good example of the type, possessing group value with the Grade II listed War Memorial and the Grade II* parish church of St Martin opposite
+This K6 telephone kiosk is designated at Grade II for its significance as an iconic example of industrial design, reflecting Scott's adaptation of neoclassical forms for contemporary use.
+It also holds group value with the nearby Grade II listed War Memorial and the Grade II* parish church of St Martin.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.